Salable/smol-rag/app/input_docs/10-configuration-options.md

 **Built-in Chunking Functions**:

 1. `naive_overlap_excerpts(text, excerpt_size, overlap)`: A simple chunking strategy that splits text at regular intervals with overlap.
-2. `preserve_markdown_code_excerpts(text, excerpt_size, overlap)`: An advanced strategy that respects Markdown structure and code blocks.
+2. `preserve_markdown_code_excerpts(text, excerpt_size, overlap)`: An advanced strategy that respects Markdown structure and code blocks, which:
+   - Identifies and extracts fenced code blocks (``` ... ```) from the document
+   - Keeps entire code blocks intact, ensuring they remain functional and readable
+   - Merges code blocks with neighboring paragraphs when they fit within the chunk size limit
+   - Splits plain-text paragraphs at sentence boundaries when necessary
+   - Applies optional overlap between chunks to maintain context continuity

 **Chunking Parameters**: